manaswinimethari/Secure-Access-Control-System-with-Multi-Level-authentication-/README.md

 - 🌐 No Remote Access: The basic system does not provide internet-based monitoring or remote control.
 - 🔔 Limited Alert System: Unauthorized attempts may not be reported remotely without additional communication modules.
 - 🔄 Scalability: Additional hardware and software modifications are required for large-scale deployment.

+## 📜 License

+This project is licensed under the **MIT License**.

+You are free to use, modify, and distribute this project for educational and development purposes, subject to the terms of the MIT License.

+For complete license information, see the `LICENSE` file in this repository.

+## 👨‍💻 Author

+**Methari Manaswini **

+🎓 **Electronics and Communication Engineering (ECE)**
+- 💻 **Embedded Systems **
+- 🔧 Interested in **Embedded C, Microcontrollers, ARM7 LPC2148, and Embedded Systems Development**